SE-Fall-24-4GPA/VogueX/README.md

-## 🔍 Fashion Advice Powered by Ollama and Advanced Integrations
+## 🔍 Fashion Advice Powered by llama3.2 and Advanced Integrations
-Our AI Fashion Assistant leverages a cutting-edge LLM model powered by Ollama, seamlessly integrated with enhanced tools to deliver dynamic, personalized fashion recommendations.
+Our AI Fashion Assistant leverages a cutting-edge LLM model llama3.2 powered by Ollama, seamlessly integrated with enhanced tools to deliver dynamic, personalized fashion recommendations.

 1. **User Preference Analytics with ChromaDB**: With ChromaDB handling data storage and retrieval using efficient embeddings, our system continually tracks your evolving style preferences.
 This ensures accurate, data-driven insights tailored to your unique fashion profile.
 2. **Real-Time Weather Integration**: Stay fashion-forward and comfortable.
 Our AI assistant considers real-time weather data to offer outfit suggestions that match current conditions, whether it’s sunny, rainy, or chilly.